AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/payment-methods-not-displayed-on-checkout-with-multiple-addresses.md

 ## Issue

-<ins>Prerequisites</ins>: In the Commerce Admin, enable and configure PayPal and Cybersource payment methods, and enable Multishipping for your store.
+<u>Prerequisites</u>: In the Commerce Admin, enable and configure PayPal and Cybersource payment methods, and enable Multishipping for your store.

-<ins>Steps to reproduce</ins>:
+<u>Steps to reproduce</u>:

 1. On the storefront, add multiple products to the cart.
 1. Go to the shopping cart page.